Fp-Package/flow/README.md

 ## Usage

-1. Import the class `FPFlow` from the package.
+1. Import the class `Flow` from the package.
-2. Instantiate `FPFlow`.
-Eg.: `const flow = new FPFlow()`.
+2. Instantiate `Flow`.
+Eg.: `const flow = new Flow()`.
-3. Call the methods provided by the instantiated object created from `FPFlow` class to perform specific tasks.
+3. Call the methods provided by the instantiated object created from `Flow` class to perform specific tasks.

 ## Methods